savarin/rateflask/README.md

 ![][compare]

 Loans of the same sub-grade band pay the same headline rate.
-For example, all B-2 loans issued in Dec 2014 had an interest rate of 9.49%.
+For example, all B-2 loans issued in December 2014 had an interest rate of 9.49%.
 Suppose you were given a number of B-2 loans to choose from, it's worth asking if it's possible to beat the average return in a statistically reliable way.

-The graph below shows the improvement in rate of return with an active selection strategy based on the model, compared to choosing a loan of a specified sub- grade at random.
+The graph below shows the improvement in rate of return with an active selection strategy based on the model, compared to choosing a loan of a specified sub-grade at random.
 The active selection strategy involves using the model to generate the predicted rate of return, ranking the loans and identifying the top quartile.
+The bottom quartile is also included in the graph for illustrative purposes.

 ![][quartile]